How to keep your pool

 involved.
 An easier way to clean the filter cartridge is

 with The Blaster Automatic Filter Cartridge Cleaner.
-Try
+Three factors

 contribute to scaling conditions: high calcium hardness